tomaskala/website/posts/2022-06-16-overlay-network-configuration.md

   too much like relying on external services only to connect to my home.
 * **Connecting through another server.** Finally, I settled on this solution.
 A WireGuard peer running at home will connect to my server, just like any other peer.
-Since WireGuard doesn't distinguish clients and servers (though the terminology often slips), all peers are equal.
-The server will take care of routing packets destined to the home network to the correct peer, which will act as a gateway.
+Since WireGuard doesn't distinguish between clients and servers (though the terminology often slips), all peers are equal.
+The server will take care of routing packets destined to the home network through the correct peer, which will act as a gateway.

 The gateway is, unsurprisingly, a Raspberry Pi.
-Normally, one would install WireGuard on their router, but I'm running a MikroTik device, and their RouterOS won't support WireGuard until version 7 (which is not exactly stable at the time of writing).
+Normally, one would install WireGuard on their router, but I'm running a MikroTik device, and their RouterOS won't support WireGuard until version 7 (which isn't exactly stable at the time of writing).

 The Raspberry must be configured to act as a router.
 This means that IP forwarding must be enabled, and the correct firewall rules must be in place.
 This is similar to the server configuration described below.
+Furthermore, a keepalive setting is necessary to keep the NAT mapping open.

-In addition, the `AllowedIPs` section of all peers' WireGuard config must be set so that access to the entire private network is allowed.
+In addition, the `AllowedIPs` section of all peers' WireGuard configs must be set to allow access to the entire private network range.

 # Implementation